-Enter the total displacement and the total length into the Displacement to Length Ratio Calculator.
-The calculator will evaluate and display the Displacement to Length Ratio.
+Enter the displacement (weight) and the length at waterline (LWL) into the Displacement to Length Ratio Calculator.
+The calculator will evaluate and display the Displacement to Length Ratio (DLR).

 - All Ratio Calculators